-We get asked quite often if we have any tips for shopping online for furniture or accessories — especially since we’ve made some pretty big furniture purchases online (i.e. Casey’s headboard, B’s headboard, most of our rugs, Casey’s couch, and even some of our large art pieces).
+We get asked quite often if we have online shopping tips for furniture or accessories — especially since we’ve made some pretty big furniture purchases online (i.e. Casey’s headboard, B’s headboard, most of our rugs, Casey’s couch, and even some of our large art pieces).

 Sometimes it’s scary and overwhelming and we second guess ourselves right up until we actually press SUBMIT ORDER but, knock on wood, our experiences have been very positive so far so we remain BIG fans of this option.

 Today we thought we would finally get around to sharing the typical “process” we take when looking for new home decor or furniture online (like we did for Maggie’s condo).
 We hope that these tips will help make this daunting task a little less intimidating.
 Our approach is definitely not the only way, or even necessarily the right way, these are just the first few steps we take when looking for home decor online so that we can…